DFE-Digital/bat-design-history/app/posts/how-to/2025-02-21-how-to-use-nunjucks-macros-in-your-design-history-posts.md

 title: How to use Nunjucks macros in your design history posts
 description: A guide to using built-in and GOV.UK Design System Nunjucks macros
 date: 2025-02-21
+related:
+  items:
+    - text: How to write Markdown
+      href: /how-to/how-to-write-markdown/
 ---

 We use [Nunjucks](https://mozilla.github.io/nunjucks/)  to render pages on the design history site.
 Nunjucks is a templating language that lets you mix HTML and Markdown with reusable components called macros.